-- Mix coconut milk in a high speed blender or Nutribullet.
+- Refrigerate coconut milk overnight.
+Scoop thick part off the top.
+Mix coconut milk in a high speed blender or Nutribullet.
 Refrigerate.

 - Bring almond milk to a simmer in a small saucepan over medium-high heat.
-Add in grated chocolate, vanilla extract, and stevia.
+Add in chocolate, vanilla extract, maple syrup, and salt.
 Reduce the heat to medium-low.
-Simmer for 10 minutes, whisking constantly until chocolate is melted and almond milk is frothy.
+Simmer for 5 minutes, whisking constantly until chocolate is melted and almond milk is frothy.

 - Top with whipped coconut milk and grated chocolate.

 *Note: Nutrition information should be considered an estimate only.
 Different nutrition calculators give you different results.